yoanisgil/flocker-cluster/README.md

 - [Flocker by ClusterHQ](https://clusterhq.com/flocker/introduction/)
 - [OpenStorage](https://github.com/libopenstorage/openstorage)

-Unfortunately I've not being able to use OpenStorage as much I'd love to, mainly because of [this issue](https://github.com/libopenstorage/openstorage/issues/119) and also because I really wanted to give it a try running a Swarm Cluster on AWS (even after some asshole stole my AWS credentials I accidentally committed to GitHub and I ended up with a $2400 bill on my AWS account.
+Unfortunately I've not being able to use OpenStorage as much I'd love to, mainly because of [this issue](https://github.com/libopenstorage/openstorage/issues/119) and also because I really wanted to give it a try running a Swarm Cluster on AWS (even after some assh* stole my AWS credentials I accidentally committed to GitHub and I ended up with a $2400 bill on my AWS account.
 But that's another story for different post).
 This leaves us with FlockerHQ.

 # Enter Flocker